Pari-Shah/StockUp/README.md

 # StockUp
-A GUI Java project where you can enter a stock value, and the program will display the top 5 and lowest 5 available stock values, by parsing data through a txt file.
+A GUI Java project where users can enter a stock value, and the program will display the top 5 and lowest 5 available stock prices, by parsing data through a txt file.